A new structure for analyzing discrete scale invariant processes: Covariance and Spectra: Introduction

 This paper is organized as follows.
-In section 2, we present a review of multi-dimensional stationary, periodically correlated, self-similar and discrete scale invariant processes.
-Then we define discrete time self-similar (DT-SS) and scale invariant (DT-SI) processes.
-We also introduce quasi Lamperti transformation in this section.
-Section 3 is devoted to the structure of the multi-dimensional DT-SS process resulting from the above method of sampling.
-We define DT-ESI process and corresponding multi-dimensional DT-ESS process and characterize the spectral density matrix of it in this section.
-Finally covariance function and spectral density matrix of the discrete time embedded scale invariant Markov (DT-ESIM) processes and corresponding multi-dimensional discrete time embedded self-similar Markov (DT-ESSM) are obtained in section 4.
+In section 2, we present multi-dimensional stationary, PC, self-similar and DSI processes and define them in discrete time.
+We also review the properties of Lamperti transformation in this section.
+Section 3 is devoted to the structure of the multi-dimensional self-similar process resulting from the above method of sampling.
+We define embedded scale invariant process and corresponding multi-dimensional embedded self-similar process and characterize the spectral density matrix of it in this section.
+We also characterize covariance function and spectral density matrix of the multi-dimensional self-similar and embedded self-similar Markov processes in section 4 which is characterized by $\{R_j(1), R_j(0), j=0, \ldots, q-1\}$ where $R_j(k)=E[W(j+k)W(j)]$.
+We simulate and analyze Simple Brownian Motion (SBM) as a DSI Markov and its corresponding multi-dimensional processes.
+Throughout this paper we study above mentioned processes in the discrete time with some clarified parameter spaces.
+So we omit the term discrete time in the rest of this paper.

 {\arabic{section}.\arabic{equation}}